Toyota South Africa Motors

 Toyota South Africa Motors (TSAM) is a South African automobile manufacturer.
-A wholly owned subsidiary of Japanese automotive company Toyota, TSAM is based in Prospecton, just south of Durban in KwaZulu-Natal, South Africa.
+A wholly-owned subsidiary of Japanese automotive company Toyota, TSAM is based in Prospecton, in KwaZulu-Natal, where its manufacturing facilities are also located.

+As of 2026, TSAM manufactures the Hilux, Fortuner, and Corolla Cross passenger vehicles, as well as the Hiace commercial van, for domestic and export markets.

 History

 In 1959, the first Toyota model, a Land Cruiser, was exported to South Africa, followed two years later by ten units of the Stout.

 Production of Toyota models at Motor Assemblies began in 1962 or 1963.
 At the end of 1964, the sales organisation Toyota SA, which had been founded three years earlier, took over the majority of Motor Assemblies.

 In 1978, TSAM finally acquired 100% of the shares in Motor Assemblies.

 The Japanese Toyota Motor Corporation initially acquired 27.8% of the shares in TSAM in 1996, increased this share to 75% in 2002 and finally to 100% in 2009.

 In 2006, Toyota SA surpassed BMW South Africa as the country's largest automobile exporter.

 In 2014, Toyota had 8,500 employees in South Africa.

+In December 2025, Toyota's locally-assembled Corolla Cross ranked as the best-selling passenger vehicle in SA, and it has ranked among the top 10 best-sellers numerous times since.